Interview with Alan Jury

 Description

 Alan Jury began his career with the RAF as an engineering apprentice at RAF Halton.
-When he retired from the RAF he joined the Parish Council at his local village and it came to his information that a Lancaster had crashed in the village in March 1945.
+When he retired from the RAF he joined the Parish Council at his local village and was informed that a Lancaster had crashed in the village in March 1945.
 After a conversation with friends it was decided that there should be a commemorative plaque to this event in the village.
 He set about establishing this and organising the ceremony at its unveiling.

 Creator